sethadams2024/networking-lab-journal/day_to_day.md

 - Figured it out, held the reset for 15 seconds with my new screwdriver set "Mechmax" highly recommend for small screws and smaller needed tools.
 - After configuring it as a Dynamic IP, the system is up.
 Due to being very old, I am maxed at roughly 94 Mbps.

-Configuring various sUptings
+Configuring various settings
 - I had to update the time, so I found how to set the NTP (Network Time Protocol) to time.google.co,m and it connected!
 - Have to update it, which means I need to save the config before updating

 UPDATE:
 THAT WAS THE WORST MISTAKE I HAVE EVER MADE.
 I bricked the router and cannot access it at all.
-I have tried just about everything, and nothing is working to get it back online.ne
+I have tried just about everything, and nothing is working to get it back online

 TLDR: I bricked and killed my first router on the first day.